jbush001/NyuziProcessor/tests/cosimulation/README.md

 not explicitly flush them.
 The C model does not emulate the caches.

 _Currently, the testbench does not support a processor reading from addresses that another is writing to.
-The simulator does not model the behavior of the store buffer, so we can't simulate this is a cycle accurate manner yet._
+The emulator does not model the behavior of the store buffer, so we can't simulate this is a cycle accurate manner yet._